todogroup/osposurvey/2019/questions.md

 * Extremely low value
 * Don't know

-40. How many developers does your organization have contributing to open source projects you depend on (full time or part time)?
+41. How many developers does your organization have contributing to open source projects you depend on (full time or part time)?
 * 0
 * 1-5
-* 5-10
-* 10-20
+* 6-10
-* 20-100
+* 11-100
 * More than 100

-42. Does your organization have a program to reward and recognize open source contributors, inside and outside your organization (e.g., Google's Open Source Peer Bonus Program, Comcast Open Source Innovation Fund)
+42. Does your organization have a program to reward and recognize open source contributors, inside and outside your organization (e.g., Google's Open Source Peer Bonus Program, Comcast Open Source Innovation Fund)?
 * Yes
 * No
 * Don't know